resserda/Quiz_algorithm/README.md

 # Quiz_algorithm
-this program is just Quiz
+this program is just Quiz(only korean)